toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 ---
 showonlyimage: true
-title:      "DevOps: Techcnology Operations in the Bank"
+title:      "DevOps: Technology Operations in the Bank"
 subtitle:   "Building an Engineering setup in Financial Services - V"
 excerpt: "Fifth and final article of the series of 5 posts describing the journey to build Product & Engineering for Financial Services"
 description: "Fifth and final article of the series of 5 posts describing the journey to build Product & Engineering for Financial Services"